oconnor663/bao/docs/spec.md

 violates security requirements related to the original input length, but the possibility that a buggy implementation might do that is yet another reason to assume that encoded bytes are malleable.
-To be clear though, none of the scenarios discussed in this section violate the guarantee that decoded output matches the original input.
+To be clear though, none of the scenarios discussed in this section violate the guarantee that decoded bytes match the original input.

 ## Other Related Work